tomedunn/ddb_library/README.md

 ## File structure

-To make use of this module, you'll need to download html files from DnD Beyond and store them locally on your computer in the following format.
+To make use of this module, you'll need to download html files from D&D Beyond and store them locally on your computer in the following format.

 ```
 library folder